alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 'cat' !== 'cat' // => false
 ```

+# Equals vs REALLY Equals

+It is worth noting the descrepency between the double equals `==` and triple equals `===`.
+The double equals will try and coerce the operands so that they match if possible, while the triple equals will perform a comparison on the values as they are.
+When comparing two values you should **always** use the triple equals.

 # Lab: Compare and Contrast

 Open up a node environment in your terminal, and let's play around with some comparison operators.